-Covering two downtown city blocks and boasting more than 230 stores in a bright and airy retail space, the Toronto Eaton Centre welcomes millions of Canadians and international travellers every year, rivalling the CN Tower as the city's top tourist draw.
+Covering two downtown city blocks and boasting more than 230 stores in a bright and airy retail space, the Toronto Eaton Centre welcomes millions of Canadians and international travelers every year, rivaling the CN Tower as the city's top tourist draw.

 The shopping centre has undergone extensive upgrades since 2010, including the addition of an impressive modern food court and brand-name stores like Victoria's Secret and Michael by Michael Kors.